 If you are a part of a learning organization, here are some tips to defeat the deadly sound of silence:

-• Give feedback, in good times and bad.
+Give feedback, in good times and bad.
 People you work with need to know.
 It’s way more efficient than guessing.
 Each individual’s background experiences may muddy the water of interpreting “silence”

-• Feedback should be a two-way street.
+Feedback should be a two-way street.
 Both the leader and members of the organization should give feedback so that everyone has a chance to grow.

-• Be specific.
+Be specific.
 Say what you mean and mean what you say.
 The more specific you are with your feedback, the more likely you are to get what you need.

-• Don’t ever allow yourself to become so comfortable that feedback stops.
+Don’t ever allow yourself to become so comfortable that feedback stops.
 At that point, so does growth.
 Today’s good is tomorrow’s mediocre.

-• If you are the leader, create venues for your organization to provide you with feedback.
+If you are the leader, create venues for your organization to provide you with feedback.
 Surveys, exit tickets after professional learning or staff meetings, and Google docs are all great ways to collect feedback.
 While I’m not a huge fan of anonymous feedback (it can be as bad as silence in the fact it doesn’t provide an avenue for clarification), I recognize that sometimes you have to start their of those you lead don’t feel safe giving feedback.
 It is a starting place, but the leader should work diligently to build relationships and get people comfortable with feedback that is specific and individualized.

 Yes, sometimes it is easier to be silent.
 Silence can punish those with whom we are upset.
 It can send the message “I don’t even care enough about you to acknowledge your existence”.
 However, it rarely results in growth for anyone.
-Feedback with a growth the-sound-of-silence-simon-garfunkel-8-638mindset takes both grit and grace.
+Feedback with a growth mindset takes both grit and grace.
 It takes the grit to put others’ need to grow before one’s personal comfort of staying silent.
 Even more, it takes grace to give feedback in a manner that others are willing to listen and hear the intended message so that growth can occur.

 I was never good at accepting “because I said so,” as an explanation.
 As a child, when this was the reasoning for why I should do something, it typically resulted in arguments or lack of compliance on my part.
 I always wanted to know why something was expected and how it was best for me in the long run.
 After five years as a teacher, I even got a minor in Special Education with my diagnostician certification because I couldn’t just accept someone telling me why some students qualified for services and others didn’t.
 I needed to know why.
 As a result of my loathing for this particular combination of four words, I have made it a point to never say them as a parent or an educator.